Lemon Rolls

 Let your dough proof outside if it’s warm enough, or in a cold oven with the light on.

-If you make these delicious lemon rolls please leave a star rating!
-Tag me on Instagram @inbloombakery_ so I can see!
+If you make these delicious lemon rolls please leave a star review!
+Also, tag me on Instagram @inbloombakery_ so I can see your creation!
 Follow me on Pinterest for other dessert ideas!

 Other Recipes to Try